-One of the best ways to get your company’s name in front of people searching online for pest control is through local SEO, and regularly publishing blog content is an essential part of local SEO and pest control marketing success.
+One of the best ways to get your company’s name in front of people searching online for pest control is through local SEO, and regularly publishing blog content is an essential part of pest control SEO and pest control digital marketing success.
 If you’ve never published blog posts for your pest control company or you’re finding it hard to come up with new topics to write about, we’ve gathered some content ideas to help.

 Blog post content vs. website page content

 First, a bit of Content 101 to take a look at what blog post content is, or can be—feel free to skip down if you’re already clear on this.